openenergymonitor/docs/main/applications/solar-pv.md

 ```{note}
 The clip-on CT sensors must be clipped round either the Line or Neutral AC wire, **Not both**.
 ```

-*While the images below show the original blue CT sensors, our latest CT sensors for the emonTx4 are different in appearence but the principle of the image is the same.*

 ![CT sensor installation ](img/solar-pv/ctinstall.jpg)